MobilityDB/MobilityDataScienceBook/README.md

 ### Mahmoud Sakr, Alejandro Vaisman, Esteban Zimányi

-This is the companion website of the book that will be published by Springer.
+This is the companion repository of the book "[Mobility Data Science: From Data to Insight](https://link.springer.com/book/10.1007/978-3-031-82636-8)" published by Springer in 2025.
 It contains the datasets used in the book alongside with the scripts allowing you to input these datasets in PostgreSQL and reproduce the examples and exercises in the book.